GitHubFoundations/Amazon-Jenkins/README.md

-add info to PR trigger in jenkin
+add  to PR trigger in jenkin